 What’s the best time to have sex to get pregnant quickly?

 - To conceive, Calculate your pregnancy window by using your diary or menstrual app.
 Aim to have intercourse for the interval right before ovulation.

 - Remember that you ovulate exactly 14 days before your next period is due.
 Find out more about natural ovulation cycles.

-- To conceive quickly, have regular intercourse two to three times a week - it is better for a male to regularly ejaculate.
+- To conceive quickly, have regular intercourse two to three times a week during the fertile window - it is better for a male to regularly ejaculate.

 - The best time for sperm to be inside the female is right before she ovulates – this increases chance of pregnancy.

 - We recommend avoiding urine testing or temperature charting.
 It will only cause undue stress, and won’t help you conceive any quicker!

 Menstrual cycles outside of the normal range would be considered cycles shorter than 21 days or longer than 35 days.
 It can be normal to have varying length of menstrual cycles, for example, one month it might be 29 days, the next month might be 31 days, and the next 26.

 Irregular menstrual cycles may also be a sign of irregular ovulation.
 Consult the advice of your GP if your cycle is outside of the normal range.